ksgwxfan/climate-parser/README.md

 ### Roadmap

-* Convert all string digits to integers/floats upon creation of `clmt`.
-This primarily would assist in making the code easier to understand
 * For CSV's that are combined, somehow make note of the station that an attribute is pulled from
 * Add CSV-output keyword arguments for the report functions
 * Include SNWD (Snow Depth) in rankings